cosmos/ibc-go/docs/docs/02-apps/01-transfer/08-authorizations.md

   // allow list of memo strings, an empty list prohibits all memo strings;
   // a list only with "*" permits any memo string AllowedPacketData []string
+  // Optional list of allowed combinations of source port ID/channel ID pairs
+  // through which the tokens are allowed to be forwarded until final
+	// destination
+	AllowedForwarding []AllowedForwarding
 }
 ```